The probabilistic world: Fermions

-If a measurement can measure the expectation values $\langle s_\alpha (x) \rangle$, it can also measure the period of the oscillation $\Delta x$, and therefore determine
+If a measurement can measure the expectation values $\langle s (x) \rangle$, it can also measure the period of the oscillation $\Delta x$, and therefore determine

-More precisely, a measurement counts the number of $x$-steps $\Delta m_s$ necessary for $\langle s_\alpha(x) \rangle$ to turn back to the original value, and thus finds
+More precisely, a measurement counts the number of $x$-steps $\Delta m_2$ necessary for $\langle s(x) \rangle$ to turn back to the original value, and thus finds

-The expectation values \eqref{eq:CQ14} actually oscillate with half the period $\Delta x$ and only determine $|p|$.
-For a determination of the sign of $p$ one would need a quantity that is odd in $q_2$.
-We leave the issue of a possible measurement of the sign of $p$ aside and consider $p$ and therefore $\lambda(p)$ to be a measurable quantity in the eigenstates of $\hat{P}$.
+The sign of $p$ can be determined by the direction of motion of the maximum of $\langle s(t,x)\rangle$ with increasing $t$.
+We conclude that $p$ and therefore $\lambda(p)$ is a measurable quantity in the eigenstates of $\hat{P}$.

+For particle physics a more suitable operator $\tilde{P}$ has eigenvalues $p$ and can be directly related to the Fourier transform.
+We continue here to discuss $\hat{P}$ because of its simple explicit form in position space.

 \paragraph*{Expectation value of momentum}